For aspiring entrepreneurs and executives, pursuing a master’s degree can be an empowering move, which can also be overwhelming.

 Work Experience

-Wishing to demonstrate a diverse and well-rounded cohort of applicants, MBA programs are analyzing work experience thoroughly to rid seasoned professionals of the financial burden and time necessary for GMAT preparation.
+Wishing to demonstrate a diverse and well-rounded cohort of applicants, MBA programs are analyzing work experience thoroughly to relieve seasoned professionals of the financial burden and time necessary for GMAT preparation.

-The Poets and Quants blog reports that 86% of the recent class of students in online MBA at the UNC’s Kenan-Flagler Business School were admitted without GMAT or GRE scores because they had twice as much of work experience than students in the on-campus program.
+The Poets and Quants blog reports that 86% of the recent class of students in the online MBA at the UNC’s Kenan-Flagler Business School were admitted without GMAT or GRE scores because they had twice as much work experience as students in the on-campus program.

-The MBA@UNC program confirms the efficiency of their GMAT waiver option by comparing the performance of the students who submitted test scores to those who received a GRE/GMAT waiver over 18 months.
+The MBA@UNC program confirms the efficiency of its GMAT waiver option by comparing the performance of the students who submitted test scores to those who received a GRE/GMAT waiver over 18 months.

 The program didn’t find any significant differences in the academic performance of the two groups.